CMIP-Data-Request/CMIP7_DReq_Software/README.md

 Using the data request **Software** provides a way to interact programmatically with the data request Content, such as to:

 - Given a list of supported opportunities and their priorities, produce lists of variables to output for each experiment (see Getting Started section to test this functionality),
-- Output the CF-compliant metadata characterizing each variable - an example file with some of the metadata for each requested variable is [available in v1.0](https://github.com/CMIP-Data-Request/CMIP7_DReq_Software/tree/main/scripts/variable_info/all_var_info.json),
+- Output the CF-compliant metadata characterizing each variable - an example file with some of the metadata for each requested variable is [available since v1.0](https://github.com/CMIP-Data-Request/CMIP7_DReq_Software/tree/main/scripts/variable_info/all_var_info.json),
 - Compare the requested output of CMIP7 experiments to a given model's published CMIP6 output.

 An aim of the Software is to facilitate integration of the data request into modelling workflows.